The Climate Crisis: The Marshall Fire is the Perfect Example

 NASA Podcast: Fueled by Fire

-In this NASA Podcast, Fueled by Fire (Season 3, Episode 8), Founder Natasha Stavros discusses the role of fire in the Earth System.
+Founder Natasha Stavros discusses the role of fire in the Earth System.
 She discusses the science of how fire behaves, its impacts and drivers.
-Listen Now: Dr. Stavros discusses what it means to her personally as an Aries, born and raised in […]
+Dr. Stavros discusses what it means to her personally as an Aries, born and raised in Southern California, a landscape prime for regular wildfire and a hot bed for many of the […]

 Washington Post: The Dangerous Era of Megafire